madsh0402/Forecasting-energy-consumption/Website content files/Forecasting/Data preperation/Remainder Data Preperation.md

 plt.show()
 ```

+</details><br>

 ![png](output_12_0.png)

 This suggests that while the model's average absolute error marginally worsens in the short-term, it improves at mid-range horizons before destabilizing at the farthest horizon.
-The median RMSE demonstrates a similar pattern to MAE, with an initial rise, a subsequent decrease, and then a moderate increase at the longest horizon.
-This indicates that the model's performance in terms of the square root of average squared errors is somewhat consistent with MAE, although with a slightly more pronounced variability.
+The *RMSE* demonstrates a similar pattern to *MAE*, with an initial rise, a subsequent decrease, and then a moderate increase at the longest horizon.
+This indicates that the model's performance in terms of the square root of average squared errors is somewhat consistent with *MAE*, although with a slightly more pronounced variability.

 Interpreting the results from both the line graphs reveals the nuanced influence the forecasting horizon has on the accuracy of the OLS model.
-In the short-term horizon at ℎ=1 and \\( h=24 \\), an increase in median MAE and RMSE is observed, which was not initially anticipated, suggesting that the model may encounter challenges in capturing shorter horizons in the data.
+In the short-term horizon at ℎ=1 and \\( h=24 \\), an increase in median *MAE* and *RMSE* is observed, which was not initially anticipated, suggesting that the model may encounter challenges in capturing shorter horizons in the data.
 Compared to the mid-range horizon between \\( h=168 \\) and \\( h=2160 \\), there is a general improvement in median *MAE* and *RMSE*.
 This could indicate the model's effectiveness at capturing and adjusting to patterns over medium-term intervals.

 These findings show some practical forecasting applications, when it comes to short-term forecasting the need is for immediate forecasting, therefore a model may require additional fine-tuning or incorporation of more immediate past values to enhance accuracy.
 Whereas medium-term forecasting in the mid-range horizons shows promising results with more stable predictions, suggesting that the OLS model is better suited for medium-termed forecasting requirements.
 When looking at the long-term forecasting the variability observed at the longest horizon shows a rise in the accuracy matrices however, only a slight increase in the median.
 It indicates that the model could be used for larger horizons without having a large effect on the predictions.